New! TypeRocket v5 is now available. See docs.

 ],

-Instead of naming your template files in the .php
+Instead of naming your template files in the .php extension, use the .twig extension.

 Clear Twig Cache

-To clear the twig cache using galaxy
+To clear the twig cache using galaxy.

 galaxy cache:clear twig

-is enabled caching will be disabled but the cache still needs to be cleared.
+Note: If WP_DEBUG is enabled caching will be disabled but the cache still needs to be cleared.

 Customizing Twig Env

-To customize the Twig config add a new config file named config/twig.php
+To customize the Twig config add a new config file named config/twig.php with the following code:

 return [